 - CMA Article: Key observations and conclusions from CMA's CASL workshop

 - CMA Brief: CASL Concerns Not-For-Profits & Charities (members-only)

 - The sending of unsolicited commercial electronic messages (CEMs), the alteration of transmission data and the installation of software without consent is regulated by the Canadian Radio-television and Telecommunications Commission (CRTC).

 - False or misleading representations and deceptive marketing practices in the electronic marketplace is regulated by the Competition Bureau.

 CASL came into force, with respect to its commercial electronic messaging rules, on July 1, 2014.
 Effective July 1, 2017 CASL’s transition period for implied consents no longer applies.
 In June 2017 CASL’s Private Right of Action

 (PRA) provision was indefinitely suspended.
 While the PRA still exists as part of the law, this announcement was positive as there are widespread concerns about the potential negative impacts.

 For more information on CASL from the Government of Canada, visit www.fightspam.gc.ca

-The consequences for a violation of CASL as it pertains to sending commercial electronic messages are significant.
+The consequences for violating CASL are significant.
 The CRTC may issue notices of violation, Administrative Monetary Penalties (AMP), injunctions, undertakings or impose a negotiated settlement.
 CASL violations can carry significant monetary penalties with fines of up to $1 million for individual offenders and up to $10 million for companies for each infraction.

-Non-compliance with CASL could cause significant harm to an organization’s reputation and financial well-being, so marketers should familiarize themselves with their obligations pertaining to CASL.
+Non-compliance with CASL could cause significant harm to an organization’s reputation and financial well-being.